adblockplus/adblockplus/README.md

   subscriptions as initiated by clicking on an "abp:subscribe" link
 * `showPageOptions=true`: shows page-specific options

-new-options.html
+options.html
 ------------

-This is the new implementation of the Adblock Plus options page which will be the primary UI for changing settings and for managing filter lists.
+This is the implementation of the Adblock Plus options page which is the primary UI for changing settings and for managing filter lists.

 To aid testing, the behavior of this page is affected by a number of URL